A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Study Design

 \subsubsection{Pre-probe.}

 Participants were asked about their experiences with text-to-image GenAI.
-For participants who have never used text-to-image GenAI before, we showed them a short conversation made in ChatGPT where we already requested the generation of a medical image from DALL-E\footnote{Provided in the supplemental materials.}.
+For participants who have never used text-to-image GenAI before, we showed them a short conversation made in ChatGPT where we already requested the generation of a medical image from DALL-E\footnote{Provided in Appendix Section Pre-Probe Materials.}.
 All participants were asked before interacting with the model if they could think of any use cases for text-to-image GenAI being valuable to them throughout their education, training, or practice to prime them for the rest of the interview session.
-Following this, we showed all participants an animated illustration of how the text-to-CT Scan GenAI model works, and participants were acclimated to the interface through a guided walkthrough video before interacting with the interface themselves.
+Following this, we showed all participants an animated illustration of how the text-to-CT Scan GenAI model works, and participants were acclimated to the interface through a guided walkthrough video.